 During the quarter ended April 30, 2007, we borrowed \$4.5 million under our \$12.5 million revolving loan agreement with First Victoria National Bank.
 The \$4.5 million was repaid before the end of the quarter.
-We intend to utilize this facility from time to time to fund short term working capital needs.
+We intend to utilize the amounts available under this facility from time to time to fund short term working capital needs.
 Under this credit agreement we may borrow up to \$12.5 million, subject to a borrowing base comprised of eligible accounts receivable and eligible lease pool equipment.
 We believe that the entire amount of the facility is available to us under these criteria.
-Any amounts borrowed under the facility are due at the maturity of the facility, February 1, 2009.
+Any amounts borrowed under the facility are due at the maturity of the facility on February 1, 2009.
 Interest on outstanding amounts is payable monthly at prime.
 The facility contains certain financial covenants that require, among other things, that we maintain a debt to shareholders equity ratio of not more than 1.3 to 1.0, maintain a current assets to current liabilities ratio of at least 1.25 to 1.0, and not incur or maintain any indebtedness which exceeds \$1.0 million without the prior written consent of the bank, except for certain specific exceptions such as the debt incurred in connection with the Seamap acquisition.
+In July 2007 we made a payment of \$1.5 principal payment under the notes issued in connection with the purchase of Seamap.
 Financing activities also include the sale of common stock upon the exercise of stock options.
-These transactions resulted in cash provided of \$4,000 and \$528,000 in fiscal 2008 and 2007, respectively.
+These transactions resulted in cash provided of approximately \$0.3 million and \$0.6 million in the first six months of fiscal 2008 and 2007, respectively.

-As of April 30, 2007, we have commitments outstanding for the purchase of approximately \$3.6 million of additional lease pool equipment.
-We may purchase additional lease pool equipment if we see the demand for such equipment.
-In July 2007 we are obligated to pay approximately \$1.6 million of principle and accrued interest related to the note issued to the former shareholders of Seamap in connection with that acquisition.
-Later in fiscal 2008 we also anticipate making a \$1.0 million payment to the former shareholders of Seamap pursuant to the earnout provisions of the purchase agreement.
-This amount, which we have accrued as of April 30, 2007, is the final payment due under these earn-out provisions.
+As of July 31, 2007, we have commitments outstanding for the purchase of approximately \$6.0 million of additional lease pool equipment.
+We may purchase further amounts should we believe demand from our clients warrants such further purchases; however, the amount and timing of any additional purchases are uncertain.

+During August 2007 we made a \$1.0 million payment to the former shareholders of Seamap pursuant to the earn-out provisions of the purchase agreement.
+This amount, which was accrued as of July 31, 2007, is the final payment due under these earn-out provisions.

-We believe that the obligations discussed above, as well as our other liquidity needs can be met from cash flow provided by operations.
+We believe that the obligations discussed above, as well as our other liquidity needs, can be met from cash flow provided by operations.
 We might, however, utilize our revolving line of credit from time to time to fund short term liquidity needs, such as we did in the first quarter of fiscal 2008.
 Should we make additional substantial purchases of lease pool equipment or should we purchase other businesses, we may seek other sources of debt or equity financing.

-As of April 30, 2007, we had deposits in foreign banks equal to approximately \$2.6 million.
+As of July 31, 2007, we had deposits in foreign banks equal to approximately \$6.1 million.
 These funds may generally be transferred to our accounts in the United States without restriction.
 However, the transfer of these funds may result in withholding taxes payable to foreign taxing authorities.
 Any such transfer taxes generally may be credited against our federal income tax obligations in the United States.
 Additionally, the transfer of funds from our foreign subsidiaries to the United States may result in currently taxable income in the United States.